Herbert Spencer: Writing

 Spencer published his first book, Social Statics (1851), whilst working as sub-editor on the free-trade journal The Economist from 1848 to 1853.
 He predicted that humanity would eventually become completely adapted to the requirements of living in society with the consequential withering away of the state.
-Its publisher, John Chapman, introduced Spencer to his salon which was attended by many of the leading radical and progressive thinkers of the capital, including John Stuart Mill, Harriet Martineau, George Henry Lewes and Mary Ann Evans (George Eliot), with whom he was briefly romantically linked.
+Radical publisher John Chapman, who lived across the Strand from The Economist’s offices, introduced Spencer to his salon which was attended by many of the leading radical and progressive thinkers of the capital, including John Stuart Mill, Harriet Martineau, George Henry Lewes and Mary Ann Evans (George Eliot), with whom he was briefly romantically linked.
 Spencer himself introduced the biologist Thomas Henry Huxley, who would later win fame as 'Darwin's Bulldog' and who remained Spencer's lifelong friend.
 However, it was the friendship of Evans and Lewes that acquainted him with John Stuart Mill's A System of Logic and with Auguste Comte's positivism and which set him on the road to his life's work.
 He strongly disagreed with Comte.

 Spencer's second book, Principles of Psychology, published in 1855, explored a physiological basis for psychology, and was the fruit of his friendship with Evans and Lewes.
 The book was founded on his fundamental assumption that the human mind is subject to natural laws and that these can be discovered within the framework of general biology.
 This permitted the adoption of a developmental perspective not merely in terms of the individual (as in traditional psychology), but also of the species and the race.
 Through this paradigm, Spencer aimed to reconcile the associationist psychology of Mill's Logic, the notion that the human mind is constructed from atomic sensations held together by the laws of the association of ideas, with the apparently more 'scientific' theory of phrenology, which locates specific mental functions in specific parts of the brain.

 Spencer argued that both these theories are partial accounts of the truth: repeated associations of ideas are embodied in the formation of specific strands of brain tissue, and these can be passed from one generation to the next by means of the Lamarckian mechanism of use-inheritance.
 The Psychology, he believed, would do for the human mind what Isaac Newton had done for matter.
 However, the book was not initially successful and the last of the 251 copies of its first edition were not sold until June 1861.